KamilKubicki/symfony-react-jest-enzyme/README.md

 # Project Starter with Symfony 5, React, Jest + Enzyme

-This simple project starter shows how to wire up Symfony 5 with React and how to test the front part of the app with Jast & Enzyme.
+This simple project starter shows how to wire up Symfony 5 with React and how to test the front part of the app with Jest & Enzyme.

 <div align="center">